Jeff-Rowell/Software-Projects/README.md

 # Software-Projects
 I have a large passion for software and I love to write code.
 I am very familiar with PHP, Python, C, C++, Java, and C# coding standards.
 I have solid programming experience and can write scripts with confidence.
-I am CompTIA Security+ certified and have the required knowledge set with a willingness to continuously learn and expand my knowledge.
+I am CompTIA Security+ and Cisco CCNA certified, and have the required knowledge set with a willingness to continuously learn and expand my knowledge.

 ## 1. Dijksrta's Algorithm for Shortest Path